sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Compilation

-At this point, the U-Boot Driver Example test program should build OK for the C2.
+At this point, the U-Boot Driver Example test program should build for the C2.

 Make sure all your changes are committed and pushed to GitHub, then (in the Docker container)